JohannesSeikowsky/HackerNews_history/readme.md

-Historic Analysis of HackerNews using Waybackmachine data.
+Historic Analysis of HackerNews using Waybackmachine data // Graph how often specific website(s) appeared on HN each month since Oct 2015 // Get the x most-frequently-occurring websites on HN for a certain time period // version 0.1.

 #### Use
 `git clone https://github.com/JohannesSeikowsky/HackerNews_history.git`